 Alongside the building of the National Theatre, National Museum and Rudolfinum, the National House of Vinohrady is a beautiful and eloquent reflection of the cultural efforts of the late nineteenth century.
-Just like the National Theatre, the National House is a manifestation of national liberation efforts typical of nineteenth century society.
+It is the example of national liberation efforts typical of nineteenth century society.
 In the nineteenth century the Czech lands were under a fourth century of Austrian rule, with increasingly intensified efforts to regain national freedom, not only in a physical form, but especially culturally.
-Several centuries of cultural and linguistic dominance by Austria and the German language had threatened the extinction or deep corrosion of Czech national identity - the loss of the Czech language, dilution of national pride and identity towards a merger with German-speaking countries, and ultimately the destruction of the Czech nation with its rich and important history

-While the National Museum or Rudolfinum are central, nationally-known buildings, the National House of Vinohrady is a significant part of the district of Vinohrady.
+The National House of Vinohrady is a significant part of the district of Vinohrady.
 The name Vinohrady in English literally means vineyards.
 The district of Vinohrady is situated on the territory of the former royal vineyards, which were founded in 1348 by Charles IV, Czech king and Holy Roman Emperor.
-In 1879 the original village of Vinohrady was upgraded to a town.
-An unprecedented economic boom in this premier Prague district enabled extensive construction of residential and other buildings, including ones which created a new character for this neighbourhood.
-The National House is one such structure.

-Just like the National Theatre, Rudolfinum or National Museum, this three-winged structure was built in the Neo-Renaissance style popular at that time.
+This three-winged structure was built in the Neo-Renaissance style popular at that time.
 The concept is in the spirit of the national liberation mood, and an uncompromising emphasis on the cultural heritage of the Czech nation - its artists and history.
-A specific feature of the National House is its main concept - a celebration of Vinohrady district, something which is present in the entire building.
-The crests of Vinohrady can be seen in the corridors, halls, on the lights and in other places.
-A touching and majestic celebration of this prominent and wealthy district is the decoration of Mayakovsky Hall; this is focussed on the idea of celebrating the establishment of the vineyards by Emperor Charles IV and celebrating the wealth and importance of this area of Prague.
+A specific feature of the National House is its main concept - a celebration of Vinohrady district.